Redcar: Education

 The town's further education college is Redcar & Cleveland College.

 The town's secondary schools are: Outwood Academy Redcar, Sacred Heart Catholic Secondary and Rye Hills Academy.

 There are eleven primary schools in Redcar: Coatham, Dormanstown, Green Gates, Ings Farm, John E Batty, Lakes, Newcomen, Riverdale, St Benedict's, Wheatlands and Zetland.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees, the local television station TalkTeesside also broadcasts to the area.
+Television signals are received from the Bilsdale TV transmitter.

+Local radio stations are BBC Radio Tees, Heart North East, Capital North East, Smooth North East, Greatest Hits Radio Teesside, and Zetland FM, a community based radio station which broadcast from its studios on Newcomen Terrace in the town.

+The town is served by the local newspapers, East Cleveland Herald & Post which is published by the TeessideLive.
+The Northern Echo also covers the area.

 Sport

 In Coatham is Cleveland Golf Club, the first golf club to be formed in Yorkshire.
 It was established in 1887 and is a links course.
 Also in Coatham is Redcar Cricket Club, which play in the NYSD league, and Redcar Running Club.